zoisite-rb/zoisite-rb/guides/source/action_mailbox_basics.md

 After reading this guide, you will know:

-* How to receive email within a Rails application.
+* How to receive email within a Zoisite application.
 * How to configure Action Mailbox.
 * How to generate and route emails to a mailbox.
 * How to test incoming emails.